vixiechu/What-The-Flexbox/readme.md

 ## What is this repo?

-My completed course files for the 'What the Flexbox?!'
-Course offered by Wes Bos.
+My completed course files for the 'What the Flexbox?!' course offered by Wes Bos.
 I decided to take this course to ensure I understood all the aspects of Flexbox, rather than bits and bobs when applied practically.

 Check it out yourself here -> [https://flexbox.io/]